Skip to main content

 }

-• For a complete example of the configuration file, refer to the downloaded template.
+• For a complete example of the configuration file, see the downloaded template.

 You can also perform the following operations: